-Boss beard oil comes in the same four scents as Brawn — Original, Ginger Patchouli, Cedar and Orange, and Dark Fired — and costs just $12.99 for a two ounce bottle.
+Boss beard oil comes in five scents — Original, Ginger Patchouli, Cedar and Orange, Dark Fired, and Unscented — and costs just $12.99 for a two ounce bottle.

-That’s twice as much beard oil in each bottle as most competing products at about half the cost!
+That’s twice as much beard oil in each bottle as you get with competing products that typically charge $30 or more.